jdgwf/gw-pdf-mirror/README.md

 ### Prerequisites

-You'll need a fairly current version of python3 or python2 (no guarantees that it works on python2, for I don't use it anymore), but the requirements are pretty minimal.
-Both versions should work with this script.
+You'll need a fairly current version of python3 or python2, but the requirements are pretty minimal.
+Both versions should work with these scripts (no guarantees that it works on python2, for I don't use it anymore.
+I did test both with Python 2.7.12 on Ubuntu 16.04 in mid 2018 and they worked fine enough).

 ### Installing